This post may contain affiliate links. Please read our disclosure policy.

 Summer gardens are gearing up for one of the season’s best treats: watermelon!
 I’m hoping we have a bountiful watermelon harvest this year because I want to stock our pantry snack shelf with dehydrated watermelon (aka watermelon jerky).

-Last night, when I was in the garden, I was a little bummed to find that a critter ate not one but TWO of our watermelons.
+Last night, when I was in the garden, I was a little bummed to find that a critter ate not one but two of our watermelons.
 However, there are a few watermelons the critters haven’t discovered.
 Fingers crossed that they don’t find them.

 Luckily, you don’t have to have homegrown watermelons for dehydration.
 As long as you have a food dehydrator and get your hands on a juicy, ripe watermelon, you can easily make watermelon jerky at home.

 Learning how to dehydrate watermelon will change your snacking game.
 It’s a healthy alternative to processed snacks and will satisfy your sweet tooth.
-It’s so sweet that it is often called watermelon candy, but it is made without a single granule of added sugar.

 Plus, dehydrating watermelon preserves summer harvests for later in the year.
 So, if you are embarking on your food preservation journey, this is a great way to get started!